 The fundamental concept of the Memory Palace Technique is to associate pieces of information that you wish to remember with parts of a location that you are very familiar with.
 This location can be your home.

 This memorization method begins by visualizing yourself walking through your home and remembering every single detail that you can.
 It’s also a great mental exercise.

 However, you necessarily do not need to visualize, and can physically walk through your home too.
 In fact, the idea of the memory palace is to make use of all your senses – auditory, kinesthetic (touch), and so on.

 Associate each item that you wish to remember with a specific object or space in your home.
 For example, if you are trying to remember a new language, you might want to store all the words related to weather in your wardrobe.

 Associating items within your mind with a real physical space helps your brain ‘file’ important things to remember more easily.

-Memory Palaces can be used to remember names, faces, languages, lists, academic material and pretty much anything under the sun.
+Mind Palaces can be used to remember names, faces, languages, lists, academic material, and pretty much anything under the sun.
 I talk about the Memory Palace in more detail in this article.

 2. Spaced Repetition

 It’s easier to remember something that you read yesterday than a paragraph you have read a year back.
 Hermann Ebbinghaus referred to this as the forgetting curve.
 His research into the psychology of memory observed that we forget most newly acquired information within a few hours or at the most a couple of days.